mvasilenko/mvasilenko-blog/content/ci-github-circle-ci-aws-ecr-deploy.md

 ```

-Register task defintion at AWS ECR service, and update our service revision by bumping revision number.
+Register task defintion at AWS ECS service, and update our service revision by bumping revision number.

 ```
             # Register task definition